 How to Present AR to Patients

-Don't ask "Do you want AR coating?" (easy to say no).
+Do not ask "Do you want AR coating?" (easy to say no).
 Instead, explain it as the standard recommendation: "For your high-index lenses, anti-reflective coating is essential for clarity and appearance.
-It eliminates glare and makes the lenses nearly invisible.
-It's included in our premium package."
-If they hesitate due to cost, show them the difference between coated and uncoated lenses (demo lenses or comparison photos).
+It eliminates glare and makes the lenses nearly invisible."
+If they hesitate due to cost, show them the difference between coated and uncoated lenses with demo lenses or comparison photos.
 Most patients choose AR once they see the benefit.

 How the ABO Exam Tests AR Coatings